 Interested students should visit with the Japan programs adviser in the UI Study Abroad office before November 15th (for early bird registration, or Dec 15th for regular) of the previous year to review application procedures and to discuss completion of the UI Credit Approval Form for Study Abroad.

-Admissions decisions are made mid-March and students may be placed on a waiting list if not initially accepted.
+Admissions decisions are made mid-February and students may be placed on a waiting list if not initially accepted.
 For accepted applicants who confirm their placement, full tuition is due in early March.

 Complete instructions for arrival and all other matters pertaining to summer study in Hakodate will be provided by the Hokkaido International Foundation once admitted to the program.

 Prior to departure, students also attend a general TIPS orientation for UI Students Studying Abroad.
 In addition, the exchange program adviser provides cultural notes and individualized information about registration and credit procedures at Iowa.